Asbury Park station: History

 Construction of a new depot in Asbury Park began on the morning of February 8, 1922.
 This concluded 40 years of pressuring the New York and Long Branch to build a new depot in the city because the old depot could not handle the amount of traffic coming in and out of Asbury Park.
 Workers moved all the functions into the south end of the older depot on February 8 to allow for construction to begin.
 This station depot, a majestic replacement over the original, opened on November 2, 1922.
 The new depot, of brick and reinforced concrete, cost $200,000 (1922 USD).
 This new depot was 20x30 ft large with a grand chandelier in the depot.
 The depot was symmetrically designed on both sides.
 A local editorial piece in the Asbury Park Evening Press noted that the city should be proud of the new depot.
 However, there was still concern that the depot was not large enough to handle the expected amount of business, which proved to be true for several decades after its construction.

 As the New York and Long Branch Railroad began to deteriorate due to the advent of the Garden State Parkway, the station deteriorated with it.
 The railroad painted the depot in 1962.
-Six ticket windows opened with the station, and eventually it became just one.
+Six ticket windows opened with the station, and eventually it was reduced to just one.
 Conrail, who took over in 1976, looked to sell off depots.
 The railroad offered the depot for the city to use.
 Asbury Park preferred to demolish the station and replace it with a new municipal complex, which would cost $2.3 million. $1.5 million of that total would come from the Economic Development Administration.
 This new complex would provide new homes for the Asbury Park City Council, the Asbury Park Police Department along with various city offices.
 The city spent $800,000 for alternative costs along with $50,000 for land acquisition.
 The Historic Preservations Advisory Council came to protest to the demolition of the 55-year old depot in 1977, citing the historic nature of the depot.
 They were hoping to get an injunction against the demolition, stating the depot was eligible for listing on the National Register of Historic Places.

 However, despite the protests, the city manager signed off in November 1977 to seek bids for demolition.
 On January 4, 1978, the city approved a contract with Mazza and Sons, Inc. of Oceanport for $10,910 (1978 USD).
 The station depot would be replaced with a wooden trailer for Conrail employees to sell tickets.
 Demolition of the old station came in March 1978.

-Station layout

-The station has two high-level side platforms.